funkybooboo/CS5060_Program3/README.md

 ### Part 2: Monte Carlo Simulation for Vanilla European Option Pricing

 For part 2, we simulated future stock prices using a normal distribution and a beta distribution.
 We did this with the generic function `simulate_stock_and_plot()`, which takes a distribution name and the stock's price path.
 The price path is generated in a lambda function called `generate_stock_price_paths()`, which calls various price change generators to give it a `price_change` value using the Monte Carlo method.
 Volatility and drift are applied using the values given to us in the assignment.
+To calculate the payoff of the option at maturity, we used `numpy.zeros()` (more elaboration???).

 (TODO: explain how we did this section maybe:
 Option Pricing: Calculate the payoff of the option at maturity and discount the payoff to present value using a risk-free rate of your choice.)

 TODO: report any insights from the simulations, report the calculated option prices for each distribution.

+Normal Distribution: highest density of paths seem to stay at the same rate, but it could climb as high as around 150 or as low as around 70, after around 325 days.

+Since the beta distribution will always return a value from 0 to 1, our price paths simulated by the beta distribution only increase in stock price.

 ### Part 3: Stochastic Jumps and Basket Option Pricing
 Deliverables: Python code, results of the option prices for both scenarios, and a comparison of the two.